WildSeed Tasmania

 Seeds per gram: 2480

-Disphyma crassifolium 'Round Leaf Pigface'
+Disphyma crassifolium 'Round Leaf Pigface' or 'Jellybeans'

 Feature Codes: AIaU